ofmanybirds/ofmanybirds.github.io/recs.md

 [Malaria Consortium.](https://www.malariaconsortium.org/) (tag: charity, medicine, endorsed)
 [Hellen Keller Intl.](https://helenkellerintl.org/) (tag: charity, medicine, endorsed)
 [New Incentives.](https://www.newincentives.org/) (tag: charity, medicine, endorsed)
 [GiveWell.](https://www.givewell.org/charities/top-charities) Not a charity, but an independent charity evaluator.
 There's a couple of them.
-See here if you want to figure out where our claims about charity efficiency discrepancies come from. (tag: rationality)
+See here if you want to figure out where our claims about charity efficiency discrepancies come from. (tag: rationality, trans)

 ##### Other personal sites.
 [Outside the Asylum.](https://outsidetheasylum.blog/) Also see the [archived version.](https://web.archive.org/web/20260125011323/https://outsidetheasylum.blog/) (tags: mtg, security, statistics)